Major Development Projects

 There was no public comment period; Council members were not in attendance, and no formal action was taken.
 The purpose was to provide information and receive input for the Council’s consideration.

 The meeting was recorded, and can be viewed below, and at the City's YouTube page.
-All written comments were collected and assembled for the upcoming Council meeting on February 6, 2019, where the Council will consider whether to re-initiate review of the revised project.
-The Council will not take any action on the project at this meeting.
+All written comments were collected and assembled for the Council meeting on February 6, 2019, where the Council considered whether to re-initiate review of the revised project.

 Revised Project Information: The following information is now available for review: